imsorx/imsorx/resources.md

-# Resources

-Here are some of my favourite resources/tools that i use for web development 😉.
+Here are some of my favourite resources and tools that I use daily for web development 😉.

 ## <i class="ri-brush-3-fill"></i> Color & Backgrounds